In This Article

 Personally, I wouldn't recommend waxing anywhere inside the body.
 Secondly, nose hair acts as an air filter.
 In this day and age, I can't imagine weakening this natural filter that we all need.
 You most definitely should not get a nose wax if you have asthma or are a smoker because filtering the air you're breathing is even more important to your health.
 Also, it isn't safe to wax if you have a nose piercing.

 If you want a full nose wax it's best to opt for a professional.
-Choose a reputable salon or spa and someone that is experienced and skilled in waxing.
+Choose a reputable salon or spa and someone who is experienced and skilled in waxing.

 What About a Partial Nose Wax?

-Normally this removes the hair at the edges of the part of the nostril it's not as invasive as full nose wax but still removes the hair that usually pokes out, bothering people the most.
+Normally, this removes the hair at the edges of the nostril—therefore, it's not as invasive as a full nose wax, but still removes the hair that usually pokes out, bothering people the most.
 And because the product isn't going inside the nose, you can also sugar the hair.
 Sugaring is gentler on skin and known to be less painful than waxing.

 Waxing at Home

-If you'd rather do this on yourself, you do have an option.
-Nad's also makes a nose waxing kit.
-It comes with wax, six applicators, three mustache stencils, three wooden spatulas, three antibacterial wipes, three post calming oil wipes and instructions.
-The wax is heated in the microwave and the applicators are created for safety, meaning you can only put them so far in your nose.
+If you'd rather do this yourself, you do have an option.
+Nad's makes a nose wax that can be heated in the microwave, with applicators created for safety, so you can only put them so far in your nose.